 At a glance

 - In 2017, around 2.8 million people worked in environmental protection.
-That is 6.4 % of all employees.
+That was 6.4 % of all employees.

 - Of this, over half are environment-related services.

 - Since 2002, employment in environmental protection has risen steadily and environmental protection has established itself as an important factor for the labour market.

 Employment in environmental protection is an important indicator for the relevance of environmental protection for the economy.
 The creation of jobs isn’t the main objective of environmental protection.
 Still, environmental policy should be designed as much as possible in a way that also allows for positive effects on the economy and job creation.

 The indicator shows how many people in Germany work in environmental protection: either by performing environmental protection tasks as part of their work or because their workplace is in upstream production areas, for example in the production of steel needed for wind turbines.
 In addition to the development of the absolute number of employees, the share of environmental protection employees in total employment is also important.
 This shows whether the importance of environmental protection for the labour market as a whole is increasing or decreasing.